Expected Progeny Differences (EPD)

 An accuracy value is represented by a number between 0 and 1.
 Accuracy is a relative indicator of the confidence you can place in that particular EPD.
 The closer an accuracy is to one, the more reliable the EPD value is.

-For inclusion in the AOA EPD Program fleece samples should be taken from the mid-side of the alpaca and cut at the base of the staple near the skin.
+For inclusion in the AOA EPD Program, fleece samples should be taken from the mid-side of the alpaca and cut at the base of the staple near the skin.
 This needs to be a 4"x4" sample.
 Please note that this is larger than the 2"x2" sample required for simple fleece testing.
-The sample will then be mailed to Yocom-McColl, along with the computer generated order form provided by AOA's automated Shear Report Tool.
-For a step by step guide on using AOA's Shear Report Tool and how to submit your fleece for EPD analysis, please download our Detailed Guide.
-If you have used our Shear Report Tool before and just need a refresher please visit our Shear Report Instruction page for details.
+The sample will then be mailed to an approved testing lab, along with the computer-generated order form provided by AOA's automated Shear Report Tool.
+Read the Shear Report Guide for instructions on using AOA's online shear report tool.

-Once your fleece sample has been tested, you will receive the histogram results for each animal directly from Yocom-McColl.
+Once your fleece sample has been tested, you will receive the histogram results for each animal directly from the lab.
 An electronic copy of the results are forwarded to AOA for inclusion in the EPD program.